tz924/cs120-tufts/responsive/README.md

 # Lab 5 Responsive Design

 1. Identify what aspects of the work have been correctly implemented and what have not.
   Implemented the non-full-width version.
-Behavior is implemented correctly.
+Required behavior is implemented correctly.

 2. Identify anyone with whom you have collaborated or discussed the lab.
   None.